-We recognise the prime role of parents/carers in the development of their child's understanding about relationships and sex.
+We recognise the prime role of parents / carers in the development of their child's understanding about relationships and sex.
 We work in active partnership with parents/carers in the development and review of RSE.

-The school ensure that parents/carers are: made aware of the school's approach and rationale for RSE through the policy; made aware of the school's PSHE curriculum; and encourage them to support their child is learning at home through shared learning activities, if appropriate.
+The school ensure that parents / carers are: made aware of the school's approach and rationale for RSE through the policy; made aware of the school's PSHE curriculum; and encourage them to support their child is learning at home through shared learning activities, if appropriate.

 Parents/carers have a legal right to withdraw their children from dedicated sex education lessons delivered outside the science curriculum.
 They do not have a right to withdraw their children from those aspects of RSE that are taught in national curriculum Science.
+Parents do not have a right to withdraw their children from relationships education.

-If a parent/carer has any concerns about the RSE provision, we will take time to address their concerns and allay any fears they may have.
-Requests for withdrawal should be put in writing and addressed to the headteacher(s).
-If parents/carers decide to withdraw their child, we shall work with them and their child to explore possible alternative provision.
+If a parent / carer has any concerns about the RSE provision, we will take time to address their concerns and allay any fears they may have.
+Requests for withdrawal should be put in writing and addressed to the headteacher.
+If parents / carers decide to withdraw their child, we shall work with them and their child to explore possible alternative provision.
 A copy of withdrawal requests will be placed in the pupil's educational record.
-The headteacher(s) will discuss the request with parents and take appropriate action.
+The headteacher will discuss the request with parents and take appropriate action.